flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

 A: Kill stucked `Windows Sandbox` process in Task Manager.
 (Hotkey: Ctrl+Shift+ESC)

-Q: Downloading and installing software in Windows Sandbox is too long. how can i fix it?
+Q: Downloading and installing software in Windows Sandbox is too long.
+How can i fix it?

 A: Run `UpdateCachedExes.ps1` (which in root of repo) before running Windows Sandbox.
 This script simply downloads the .exe/.msi/etc application installer files to the CachedExes folder, which is located in the folder